Axway/amplify-central/content/en/docs/manage_unified_catalog/testing-an-api-from-the-browser.md

 * You must create an OAuth profile in your app.
 * You will need to subscribe to the API with your created app.
 See [Subscribe to an API](/docs/manage_unified_catalog/discover-and-consume-catalog-assets/#subscribe-to-an-api).

-To test an API that has been registered in Amplify Central and secured with OAuth:
+To test an API that has been registered in Amplify and secured with OAuth:

 1. Select **Catalog** in the left navigation bar to open the **Explore Catalog** submenu.
 2. Click an API asset in the list to see its details.